- General facts and information

 In case of further refusal of the relatives, the authorities will organize the burial within the framework of danger prevention.
 This is done by burial according to local custom.
 The authority will claim the costs incurred from the person liable for the funeral in the form of a benefit notice.

-It is therefore basically not possible to release oneself from the obligation to bury the body.
+It is therefore fundamentally not possible in the first instance to release oneself from the obligation to bury.

 When do I not have to care?